Imposter Syndrome at Work: Success, Self-Doubt, and the Fear of Being Found Out

 The Cost of Sustained Vigilance

-When uncertainty about legitimacy persists, effort tends to become protective.
-Many professionals respond to the fear of exposure not by withdrawing but by intensifying vigilance: preparing more thoroughly, self-monitoring more closely, working to eliminate any gap that might be identified as grounds for criticism.
-Because this reads so easily as conscientiousness, the internal cost it carries is easy to overlook.
+When uncertainty about legitimacy persists, effort often becomes protective.
+Many professionals respond to the fear of exposure by preparing more thoroughly, monitoring themselves closely, and trying to prevent any gap that could be interpreted as evidence against them.
+Because this can look like conscientiousness, the internal cost is easy to miss.

 Why Reassurance Tends to Miss the Point

-If you are a professional in Vancouver or elsewhere in British Columbia who recognizes this pattern and are seeking support for imposter syndrome, burnout, or work-related strain, you can learn more about my approach and book a consultation at connecttherapyandcareer.com.
-I also share ongoing writing on burnout, professional identity, and workplace mental health on LinkedIn.
+If you are a professional in Vancouver or elsewhere in British Columbia who recognizes this pattern and are seeking support for imposter syndrome, burnout, or work-related strain, you can learn more about my approach and request an appointment though Connect Therapy & Career.

 Frequently Asked Questions